A Short Story:

 “You called me by another name, Haefina, not Janice, how?
 Why?
 What is HAPPENING...
 Janice fell to the floor, sobbing and crying.

 Only her noises; as neither of the other two women could see her under the table.

 Sarah sprang to her feet and raced around the table.

 She took Janice in her arms, as they both sat on the floor, rocking her like a baby.

 “There, there” Sarah kept rocking Janice and spoke very slowly, her words seemed more familiar to Janice, than ever before, the things Sarah was saying also began to become clearer in Janice's mind.

-“You see dear sister, for Caolan has reminded me of it, we have been sisters for a very, no extremely, long time; our names are not, I should say were not, Janice and Sarah.”
-Sarah paused and turned Janice toward her, so she could look into her eyes.
+“You see dear sister, for Caolan, has reminded me of it, we have been sisters for a very, no extremely, long time; our names are not, I should say were not, Janice and Sarah.”
+Sarah paused, taking her friends arms turned Janice toward her so she could look into her eyes.

 “Get me up, please, help me to my chair.
 Maewen, yes, it is coming into my mind; I have been feeling strange ever since we met Caolan.”
 Haefina now sitting back at the table, drank some more wine.
 Taking several gulps, she continued, in a monotone voice, which even surprised Maewen.

 “Then we were taught how to do all those boring things, remember?
 English, reading, writing, deportment.
 Oh, how we hated our tutor.
 But, what then?
-We could not have been much more than sixteen, maybe seventeen, my mind is screaming to remember, but I can not get passed that, that night... “ Haefina suddenly looked shocked and went as white as the table cloth.
+We could not have been much more than sixteen, maybe seventeen, my mind is screaming to remember, but I can not get past tha'-that night... “ Haefina suddenly looked shocked and went as white as the tablecloth.

 “NO. Noooo, Oh My God, it can not Beee.”